cyberkostyan/ido/SMART-CONTRACT-SPECS.md

      tgeSettingsPartFounders,
      tgeSettingsBlocksPerStage,
      tgeSettingsPartInvestorIncreasePerStage,
+     tgeSettingsMaxStages, // maximum stages a tge should be live.
+Even if not all funds collected the tge will stop after this number of stages
      // extra properties to see current status of TGE round: tgeAmountCollected, // the amount of ETH collected so far in this round of TGE. tgeAmountLeft, // the amount of ETH left to collect in this round of TGE.